-- 1. Explain fundamental principles for an understanding of the pathogenesis, clinical features and classification of the major categories of disorders investigated relevant to their specialism.
-(HCPC SoP 13, 13.1, 14) - 2.
-Demonstrate accountability for individual leadership and team responsibilities for specific work of the laboratory service related to the specialty.
-(HCPC SoP 13.5) - 3.
-Discuss, compare and contrast a range of leadership models, including those that underpin current NHS Leadership and Competency Frameworks, and identify and critically evaluate how your personal values, principles and assumptions affect your personal leadership style.
-(HCPC SoP 13.5). - 4.
-Describe and evaluate the basic principles and structures underpinning history taking, clinical examination and clinical decision making and show the application of this in the context of their role in their specialty through the integration of specialty parameters with other diagnostic parameters in the overall clinical assessment of the patient.
-(HCPC SoP 14, 14.8, 14.9, 14.13) History taking and clinical examination should cover: - Importance of patient-centred care, treating patients with respect, honesty and compassion, maintaining patient dignity and confidentiality and putting the patient first - Duty of candour and the importance of this in healthcare - Informed consent
+- ii) Demonstrate accountability for individual leadership and team responsibilities for specific work of the laboratory service related to the specialty.
+(HCPC SoP 13.5) - iii) Discuss, compare and contrast a range of leadership models, including those that underpin current NHS Leadership and Competency Frameworks, and identify and critically evaluate how your personal values, principles and assumptions affect your personal leadership style.
+(HCPC SoP 13.5). - iv) Describe and evaluate the basic principles and structures underpinning history taking, clinical examination and clinical decision making and show the application of this in the context of their role in their specialty through the integration of specialty parameters with other diagnostic parameters in the overall clinical assessment of the patient.
+(HCPC SoP 14, 14.8, 14.9, 14.13) - History taking, clinical examination should cover: - Importance of patient-centred care, treating patients with respect, honesty and compassion, maintaining patient dignity and confidentiality and putting the patient first. - Duty of candour and the importance of this in healthcare. - Informed consent. - Principles, guidance and law with respect to informed consent. - Introduction to the patient, including role of the Clinical Scientist. - Explanation to the patient. - Structured models for presenting a patient history. - Process of patient-centred interviewing and the features of a good consultation with respect to: initiating the session, gathering information, building the relationship, explaining and planning, closing the session - Link between the patient history and examination and development of clinical investigation and management plans - Shared clinical decision making - How information from a history and examination is used to develop clinical management plans - v) Demonstrate an experience-based understanding of all aspects of the diagnostic process and the wider clinical situation relevant to the service user including: - comprising history-taking; - clinical examination; - formulation of differential diagnosis; - the role of pathology and other clinical service investigations; and the consequent integration of knowledge relevant to the clinical situation of individual patients, including how practice may change to take account of new developments or changing contexts such as the effect of drugs or treatments.
+(HCPC SoP 13.2, 13.6, 13.8, 13.9, 14, 14.1, 14.8, 14.10, 14.12, 14.17, 14.22)